manuelalejandrojimeneztorres/online-survey-management-system/README.md

 Once you have cloned the project install all dependencies.

 ```
-cd Bicycles/frontend
+cd online-survey-management-system/frontend
 npm install

-cd Bicycles/backend
+cd online-survey-management-system/backend
 npm install
 ```

 - For your backend part:

-1. You need a Bicycles/backend/db.config.js file with the data for the connection to your MySQL Server:
+1. You need a online-survey-management-system/backend/db.config.js file with the data for the connection to your MySQL Server:

 ```
 module.exports = {
   HOST: "localhost",
   USER: "root",
-  PASSWORD: "your password",
+  PASSWORD: "your_super_strong_secret_password",
-  DB: "db_bicycles",
+  DB: "onlinesurveymanagementsystem",
   dialect: "mysql",
   pool: {
     max: 5,